-Environmental, social and governance standards are an integral part of FMO’s investment process.
-These standards serve several purposes.
-First, they help reduce the risk to the environment, employees and workers, communities and other stakeholders.
-Second, they help our clients to contribute positively to the SDGs.
-Third, they reduce risks to our clients and thereby to FMO.
+Environmental, social, human rights and governance standards are an integral part of FMO’s investment process.
+Our ESG standards serve several purposes.
+First, they help protect the environment and our stakeholders like employees, workers and communities against adverse impact, including infringements of human rights.
+Second, they help our customers to contribute positively to the SDGs.
+Third, they reduce risks to our customers and, indirectly, to FMO.

-Good corporate governance (CG) breeds trust between management, investors, employees, and other stakeholders through accountability, transparency and fairness.
-Poor governance increases risk and many of FMO’s non-performing loans and special operations cases are rooted in weak governance.
-Improving governance therefore not only adds value to clients, it also helps us increase the performance of our portfolio.
-It further protects the reputation of FMO from issues such as corruption, which is common in some of our countries.
+Good corporate governance (CG) breeds trust between management, investors, employees, and other stakeholders through accountability, transparency, and fairness.
+Poor governance increases risk; many of FMO’s non-performing loans are rooted in weak governance.
+Improving governance therefore not only adds value to customers, it also helps us increase the performance of our portfolio.
+It further protects the reputation of FMO from issues such as corruption, which is present in some of our countries of operation.

-As FMO has grown, stakeholder interest in our activities has increased.
-That is why we regularly participate in public forums and engage with critics, with whom we discuss our ESG ambitions and dilemmas.
-We also work closely with other DFIs to ensure our approaches are harmonized.
-In 2019, for example, we were part of an EDFI initiative to harmonize our E&S standards for financial institutions.
-More harmonization creates a level-playing field, helps to create greater impact and leads to efficiencies among clients working with multiple DFIs.
+We work closely with other DFIs to ensure our ESG approaches are harmonized.
+Greater harmonization creates a level-playing field, helps to create greater impact and leads to efficiencies for customers working with multiple DFIs.

 Respecting and promoting human rights is an integral part of sustainable development.
 While human rights are enshrined in various laws, we are aware that businesses can undermine these rights through their action or inaction, especially in countries where baseline ESG conditions are less favorable.
 Poor health and safety can violate workers’ right to a safe workplace, while pollution can undermine a community’s right to health and an adequate standard of living.